-Unlock the riches of your Roth IRA It's possible to hit the million-dollar mark if you start early, contribute consistently, and invest in high-quality assets.
+Unlock the riches of your Roth IRA It's possible to hit the million-dollar mark if you start early, contribute consistently, and invest in high-quality assets such as gold jewelry.
 It is possible to grow an IRA in millions and even billions, no matter how unethical the strategies may be.
 However, these strategies are only available to people with wealth and the connections that bring wealth.
 It's highly unlikely that the average person saving for retirement will be able to use them.

 But if you're looking for a more accessible way to grow your retirement savings, consider rolling over your IRA to gold with the best company to rollover IRA to gold.
 While the best time to open a Roth IRA is when you're young and you have the magic of capitalization and interest on your side, it can also be a useful vehicle when you're older and want to deposit funds into an account that isn't subject to the minimum distribution rules required during the participant's lifetime.
 While your Roth IRA might not increase in value every year, you'll increase your chances of winning in the long run with a simple plan dedicated to finding high-quality assets.
 You can also use a self-directed Roth IRA to take advantage of alternative investments in your portfolio.
 A traditional IRA or 401 (k) can generate a lower adjusted gross income (AGI) because pre-tax contributions are deducted from that amount, while after-tax contributions to a Roth account are not.